Is India ready for lab-grown meat? (part 1)

 Indian consumers tend to be price-sensitive, and but also highly quality-conscious.
 Manvati believes that price is a decisive factor in winning over Indian consumers.
 Once the price is right, consumers will take into consideration the taste and texture.

 One concern that Manvati does have is that there are too few Asian companies in the cultured meat industry.
 Based on population growth and changes in the eating habits of Asians, Manvati believes the Asian market will consume up to 80 percent of all animal protein produced.
 This means there is an imbalance between demand and supply.

 Although Manvati did not want to give a specific date for a tasting event for ClearMeat, he did tell Supertrends when he expects cultivated chicken to be available in the Indian market.
 We look forward to hearing the news of a traditional Indian dish – chicken Keema made with lab-grown chicken.

-Continue reading about our outlook on the cultured meat industry in India in part 2 of this story.
+Continue reading about our outlook on the cultured meat industry in India:

 © 2020 Supertrends